Ivo-Balbaert/The_Way_to_Jai/book/14_Branching_with_if_else.md

 */
 ```

 In line (1) we see a simple if testing a bool (note that we don't have to write if dead == true).
-In line (2) we provide two branches, one for the true case, the other for the false case.
+In line (2) we provide two branches, one for the true case (then the if branch executes), the other for the false case (then the else branch executes): only one branch executes.
 Line (3) shows all expressions with ==, !=, <= and so on, as well as all bool operators can be used to make conditions.

 ### 14.1.1 One-liners